Do you struggle with life and/or college stress?

 Who We Are

-The Mental Health Counseling Center is staffed by Licensed Clinical Social Workers, Licensed Marriage & Family Therapists, Associate Clinical Social Workers, Associate Marriage & Family Therapists, Associate Professional Clinical Counselors, as well as graduate level trainees and interns from the University of San Diego Clinical Mental Health Counseling Program, Alliant International University Marriage & Family Therapy Program, California State University San Marcos and San Diego State University Master of Social Work Programs.
+Mental Health Counseling is staffed by Licensed Clinical Social Workers, Licensed Marriage & Family Therapists, Associate Clinical Social Workers, Associate Marriage & Family Therapists, Associate Professional Clinical Counselors, as well as graduate level trainees and interns from the University of San Diego Clinical Mental Health Counseling Program, Alliant International University Marriage & Family Therapy Program, California State University San Marcos and San Diego State University Master of Social Work Programs.

 Appointments may be shortened or rescheduled in the event of a presenting crisis or emergency.
 We appreciate your patience and understanding.